MichaelCurrin/learn-to-code/en/topics/scripting_languages/Rust/README.md

     ```
 - Windows
     - Download the `.exe` installer on the doc.

+If you like, you can download save the install script yourself by going to [sh.rustup.rs/](https://sh.rustup.rs/) or view the source on GitHub at [rustup-init.sh](https://github.com/rust-lang/rustup/blob/master/rustup-init.sh).

 That will install the following commands and add them to Cargo's bin so you can execute them from anywhere.